Journal of General Virology

 Journal of General Virology is a not-for-profit peer-reviewed scientific journal published by the Microbiology Society.
 The journal was established in 1967 and covers research into animal, insect and plants viruses, also fungal viruses, prokaryotic viruses, and TSE agents.
 Antiviral compounds and clinical aspects of virus infection are also covered.

-Since 2020 the editor-in-chief is Paul Duprex (Centre for Vaccine Research, University of Pittsburgh), who took over from Professor Mark Harris (University of Leeds) who had served as Editor-in-Chief since 2015.
+As of 2026, Rachel Fearns (Boston University) is the current editor-in-chief, following Paul Duprex (Center for Vaccine Research, University of Pittsburgh) who served from 2020-2025.
+Mark Harris (University of Leeds) served as editor-in-chief 2015-2020.

 Journal

 Article types

 Journal of General Virology publishes primary research articles, Reviews, Short Communications, Personal Views, and Editorials.

 Since 2017 the journal has partnered with the International Committee on Taxonomy of Viruses to publish Open Access ICTV Virus Taxonomy Profiles which summarise chapters of the ICTV's 10th Report on Virus Taxonomy.
 All ICTV Virus Taxonomy Profiles are published under a Creative Commons Attribution license (CC-BY).